zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework-extensions.md

 <img src="images/entity-framework-extensions-11.png">

-Again, we define a different JIT method in this case `JIT_ BulkSaveChanges()` to make sure that the JIT compilation is executed before we start measuring the execution of the `BulkSaveChanges` extension method.
+Again, we define a different JIT method in this case, `JIT_ BulkSaveChanges()`, to make sure that the JIT compilation is executed before we start measuring the execution of the `BulkSaveChanges` extension method.
 The JIT method is as follows.

 <img src="images/entity-framework-extensions-12.png">